Miami (OH) vs. Akron NCAA Football Odds, Plays and Insights | October 16, 2021

 Akron Stats and Trends

+- So far this year Akron has two wins against the spread.

-- The Zips have been underdogs by 20 points or more two times this season and have not covered the spread once.
+- The Zips have yet to cover the spread this year when underdogs by 19.5 points or more.

-- Akron has eclipsed the over/under in 50% of its opportunities this season (three times over six games with a set point total).
+- Akron's games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).

-- This year the Zips score just two fewer points per game (21.3) than the RedHawks surrender (23.3).
+- The Zips rack up 21.3 points per game, comparable to the 23.3 the RedHawks surrender.

-- Akron is 2-1 against the spread and 2-1 overall when the team records more than 23.3 points.
+- Akron is 2-1 against the spread and 2-1 overall when the team notches more than 23.3 points.

 - When Akron piles up more than 352.7 yards, the team is 2-1 against the spread and 2-1 overall.

-- The Zips have turned the ball over eight times this season, four more turnovers than the RedHawks have forced (4).
+- This year the Zips have turned the ball over eight times, four more than the RedHawks' takeaways (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.